Russia Opposition Claims Mass Fraud After Putin Party Sweeps Vote - UrduPoint

 "This is truly unbelievable.
 I remember the feeling in 2011, when they stole the election.
 The same is happening right now," said Navalny's spokeswoman Kira Yarmysh.

-Claims of widespread fraud in 2011 sparked huge protests led by Navalny, who was arrested in January and jailed on old fraud charges following a poisoning he blamed on the Kremlin.
+Claims of widespread fraud in 2011 sparked huge protests led by Navalny, who was arrested last January and jailed on old fraud charges following a poisoning he blamed on the Kremlin.

-His allies said the vote was being falsified on a massive scale, pointing especially to repeated delays in releasing the results of electronic voting in opposition-friendly Moscow.
+His allies said the vote was being falsified on a massive scale, pointing especially to delays in releasing a breakdown of the results of electronic voting in opposition-friendly Moscow.

-The European Union said the elections had suffered from intimidation and limited "credible" monitoring, while Germany called for fraud claims to be "clarified".
+The European Union said the elections had suffered from intimidation and limited "credible" monitoring, while Germany asked for fraud claims to be "clarified".

+London called Russia's polls a "serious step back" for democracy and the United States said the crackdown on critics "prevented" Russians from exercising their civil rights.

-Navalny's organisations were banned as "extremist" ahead of the election and his top allies were arrested or fled and anyone associated with his groups was kept from running.
+Navalny's organisations were banned as "extremist" ahead of the election, his top allies were arrested or fled, and anyone associated with his groups was kept from running.

 United Russia's share of the vote was down from 54.2 percent in the last parliamentary election in 2016, while the Communists saw their support grow from 13.3 percent.

-Three other parties appeared to have met the five percent threshold needed to enter parliament -- the nationalist LDPR, the recently formed "New People" party, and "A Just Russia", all with less than 10 percent.
+Three other parties appeared to meet the five percent threshold needed to enter parliament -- the nationalist LDPR, the recently formed "New People" party, and "A Just Russia", all with less than 10 percent.

-The Communist Party's veteran leader Gennady Zyuganov said he was sure votes had been stolen from his party.

-"These are fake elections that nobody needs, and they are deepening social divisions in society," Zyuganov, whose party has been accused of toeing the Kremlin line in the past, told reporters on Monday.

-Navalny's top aide Leonid Volkov said the tactical voting project had "rattled" Russia's political elite.
+Navalny's top aide Leonid Volkov said it was clear mass falsifications had taken place and called for results to be overturned and recounted in Russia's two biggest cities.

-"We forced them to either admit defeat or to falsify, in front of everyone, absolutely brazenly, without any shame.
-To admit moral bankruptcy," Volkov said during a post-election live stream on YouTube.
+"It is impossible to recognise the results in Moscow and Saint Petersburg.
+It was dirtier and worse even than in 2011," he said in a post on Facebook.

+The gathering organised by members of the communist party was monitored by the police but there were no immediate detentions.

+"Russia will be free," the crowd chanted, a slogan popularised by Navalny.

-Authorities took drastic measures to deter the "Smart Voting" campaign, which provided lists of candidates with the best hope of denying Kremlin-aligned politicians a seat.
+Authorities had taken drastic measures to deter the "Smart Voting" campaign, repeatedly shutting down and blocking websites and apps providing lists of candidates with the best hope of defeating Kremlin-aligned politicians.

-The campaign's website was shut down and Apple and Google removed the Smart Voting app from their stores, reportedly under threats to arrest their local staff.

-The popular Telegram messenger also removed Navalny's Smart Voting bot, and Google Docs and YouTube videos containing the lists of recommended candidates were blocked.

 Critics had argued that online voting, new limits on election observers and the polls being spread over three days -- a move officials said was to reduce coronavirus risks -- all presented opportunities for fraud.